Transient Familial Hyperbilirubinemia

 When should I contact a medical professional for Transient Familial Hyperbilirubinemia?

-This problem is most often found immediately after delivery.
+This problem is most often found in the first few days after delivery.
 However, contact your health care provider if you notice your baby's skin turning yellow.
 There are other causes for jaundice in the newborn that are easily treated.

 Genetic counseling can help families understand the condition, its risks of recurring, and how to care for the person.